gaspardruan/MMImage-Mobile/README-EN.md

 ## More

-See [MMImage-Web](https://github.com/gaspardruan/MMImage-Web) for the web version and [MMImage](https://github.com/gaspardruan/MMImage) for the desktop version.
+See [MMImage](https://github.com/gaspardruan/MMImage) for the desktop version.